ShadyEvan4830/Survey_Response_Rates/README.md

 ## Statement on LLM usage

-When writing this report, the ChatGPT 4 language model was used to obtain relevant inspiration and suggestions for freewill-related analysis and comparison with the original paper's content.
+When writing this report, the ChatGPT 4 language model was used to obtain relevant inspiration and suggestions for analysis and comparison with the original paper's content.